projectcinderella/projectcinderella.github.io/index.md

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 Once upon a time in a faraway place, lived a kind and gentle young woman called Cinderella.
 Cinderella worked by caning the undisciplined ~~CFO’s~~ rats and ensuring the ~~Lazybums~~ gnomes stick to their deadlines, often coming home very, very tired at the end of the day.
 Although still a young woman, she felt older than her years.
-And then the fairy godmother came, granting her a wish if she could have 1,000 well wishes or words of gratitude before the clock strikes 12 on her 50th birthday...
+And then the fairy godmother appeared, promising to granting her a wish if she could have 1,000 birthday wishes before the clock strikes 12 on her 50th birthday...

-## Fairy godmother asked Snow White’s 7 dwarf about Cinderella:
+## Snow White’s 7 dwarf comments Cinderella:

 <dl>
 <dt>Name</dt>